When you offer credit to a customer, the last thing you want is to eventually turn that customer over to a collection agency.

 Finding the Right Approach

 Yes, you want the collection agency to collect as much money as possible on these accounts.
 No, you don’t want them to do it at all costs.
-Remember, some of these debtors may simply be going through a difficult time, and they could come back as a customer at some point in the future when business is better.
+Remember, some of these debtors may simply be going through a difficult time, and they could come back as a customer in the future when business is better.
 So, you don’t want to burn any bridges that could come back to haunt you later on.

 Smart People + Good Data = Better Credit Decisions